-There are seventeen Jesuits from twelve different countries who are pursuing graduate degree programs at Boston College or who are visiting scholars.
+There are fifteen Jesuits from twelve different countries who are pursuing graduate degree programs at Boston College or who are visiting scholars.

 Jesuits in the Community are directly involved with the University staff or St. Ignatius Church, are engaged in various ministries in the Boston area, or are retired.